quimortiz/dynomotions/readme.md

-# Dynomotions
+# Dynomotions :t-rex:

-Small subset of primitives for running the tests in dynoplan.
+A small set of motion primitives for running the tests in [Dynoplan](https://github.com/quimortiz/dynoplan) :t-rex: